rollingcomma/aws-lamp/docs/Ubuntu Instance Configuration/Ubuntu Instance Configuration.md

 ---

-This section will cover the configuration of your Ubuntu instance on AWS EC2 🙌
+This section will cover the configuration of your Ubuntu instance on AWS EC2 to enhance usability 🙌

 ## Introduction
 AWS EC2 provides users with a robust set of options to configure Instances.